ModelEngineering/controlSBML/docs/source/closed_loop_system.rst

 Constructing the NonlinearIOSystem for the controller.

 Specifying the closed loop system.
+Note that input names and output names are available for interaconnection.

+Evaluating the closed loop system.